-The consolidated financial statements for the financial year ended 31 July 2022 comprise the Company, its subsidiaries and an associate.
+The consolidated financial statements for the financial year ended 31 July 2023 comprise the Company and its subsidiaries and the interest of the Group in an associate.
 These financial statements are presented in Ringgit Malaysia ("RM"), which is also the functional currency of the Company.

-The financial statements were authorised for issue in accordance with a resolution by the Board of Directors on 17 October 2022.
+The financial statements were authorised for issue in accordance with a resolution by the Board of Directors on 16 October 2023.